-Calculate the elected, double-weighted sales factor to six decimals by dividing line 12 by the number of factors used (typically 4 - property, payroll and two times the sales factor).
+Calculate the phased-in sales factor to six decimals by dividing line 12 by the number of factors used (typically 10 - property, payroll and eight times the sales factor).

-- If one or more of the factors are not present (i.e., there is a zero in the denominator on lines 1f or 3a in column B), divide by the number of factors present (allowing two factors for sales). - If the numerator is zero, but a denominator is present, include that factor in the number of factors present.
+- If one or more of the factors are not present (i.e., there is a zero in the denominator on lines 1f or 3a in column B), divide by the number of factors present (allowing eight factors for sales). - If the numerator is zero, but a denominator is present, include that factor in the number of factors present.

-Enter the apportionment fraction (decimal) here and on Schedule A.
+Enter the apportionment fraction (decimal) here and on Schedule A, line 12.

-▶ Part 3 - Sales Factor Weighted Taxpayers
+Part 3 - Sales Factor Weighted Taxpayers